 The pulse processing electronics ACU (Amplifier-CFD-Unit) and AU (Amplifier-Unit) hold all devices like the amplifiers, pulse shapers, and constant fraction discriminators to turn the analogue pulses from the detector into digital pulses suitable for the Time-to-Digital Converter.
-Pulse decoupling is either performed within the pulse processing electronics or directly in-vacuum, depending on detector type and layout.
-Some pulse processing electronics also contain an integrated high voltage power supply for the complete detector.
-This also depends on the layout of the detector as well as the pulse processing electronics.

-7.1 Pulse Processing Electronics ACU 5.16.1
+7.1 Pulse Processing Electronics ACU 3.4.2

-The ACU 5.16.1 contains the amplifiers, pulse shapers and constant fraction discriminators for signal processing.
+The ACU 3.4.2 contains pulse amplifiers, pulse shapers and constant fraction discriminators.

-Figure 14: Layout of ACU 5.16.1.
+Figure 12: Layout of ACU 3.4.2.

-- 1. 16x SMB sockets for signal transfer from SMB feedthrough - 2.
-Guide bush for orientation pin from SMB feedthrough - 3.
-2 Clips for fastening the ACU to the detector flange - 4.
-Connection sockets for DLD readout cables with M3 thread to fasten the strain reliefs of the readout cables
+- 1. 4x SMB sockets for signal transfer from SMB feedthrough - 2.
+Hole for orientation pin from SMB feedthrough - 3.
+Clip for fastening ACU to detector flange - 4.
+Connection socket for DLD readout cable

-The ACU can be plugged directly onto the 16-fold SMB feedthroughs.
-Fasten the two clips of the ACU to the fastening bolts of the CF65 flange to fix it to the detector.
-Figure 14 shows the layout of the ACU 5.16.1.
+The ACU can be plugged directly onto the 4-fold SMB feedthroughs.
+Fasten the two clips of the ACU to fix it to the detector.
+Figure 12 shows the layout of the ACU 3.4.2.